GDPR Privacy Notice

 The Types of Information We Collect:

-Under the European Union’s General Data Protection Regulation (GDPR) personal data is
+Under the European Union’s General Data Protection Regulation (GDPR) personal data is defined as:

 “any information relating to an identified or identifiable natural person ('data subject'); an